ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 -   App features should be broken up into multiple components when possible and given their own folder, named intuitively when doing so.
 -   Any files or folders related to redux or the redux store should be camelCased.
 -   Use best discretion when naming folders and breaking up features.
+-   Clean up any console.logs used in testing before pushing production code.
 -   Always format with prettier before issuing a PR.

 ### Component Structure and File Exports: